Skip to content

 Answer: Hydrogen, making up about 75% of all normal matter by mass.

-Why it stumps people: Oxygen and helium are popular guesses.
-Hydrogen formed within minutes of the Big Bang and remains the fuel powering every star, including our Sun.
+The usual misfires: Oxygen and helium draw the popular guesses.
+Hydrogen formed within minutes of the Big Bang and still fuels every star, our Sun included.

 21. What is dry ice made of?
 (Medium)